Call Us 24/7 – (215) 261-7014

 You need to put together all of the documents you need to prove your case.
 You need to provide these documents to the Defendant before the trial and sometimes you should attach them to your claim or complaint you file.
 Some examples of documents you may need include: correspondence between you and the party you are suing; documents such as photographs, diagrams, invoices, contracts and cancelled checks; and estimates of the value of damaged property and bills and estimates setting forth the cost to repair or replace damaged property.

 In Philadelphia, you must file your small claims court case in person (not by mail) by going to the court’s first filing office on the 10th floor of 1339 Chestnut Street in Philadelphia.
 The Philadelphia court has interviewers to assist you in filling out the paper work.
 However, the interviewers are not allowed to provide legal advice.
-Also, there is a filing fee and a charge to serve the legal papers on the defendant.
-The Philadelphia Municipal Court (small claims court) can be reached at (215) 686-2910 to find out these current costs as they do change periodically.
+Also, there is a cost involved when using small claims court, you will need to pay a filing fee and a charge to serve the legal papers on the defendant.
+The Philadelphia Municipal Court (small claims court) can be reached at (215) 686-2910 to find out these current prices as they do change periodically.

 If you do not show up for Court on time, your claim may be dismissed.
 If both parties show up, the parties will be given a chance to settle their case with or without the Court’s mediation program.
 If the parties cannot reach a settlement, the case will go to trial before a judge.
 The Philadelphia Municipal Court pamphlet suggests you handle yourself in court before the Judge appropriately by: (1) being polite and maintaining your composure; direct your questions and comments to the judge and not the other party unless the judge allows you to ask questions; and do not interrupt the judge or the other party as you will have your chance to explain your case.
 At the end of the trial, the judge may render a decision immediately, or you may receive the decision in the mail.

-In short, if your case does NOT involve a personal injury in Philadelphia but rather only involves damages to property and the property damages are less than $12,000, you may want to file your lawsuit in small claims court.
+In short, if your case does NOT involve a personal injury in Philadelphia but rather only involves damages to property and the property damages are less than a cost of $12,000, you may want to file your lawsuit in small claims court.
 However, if you have suffered an injury and require medical attention, it is always smart to at least consult a Philadelphia Personal Injury Lawyer like The Pearce Law Firm before trying to handle a case yourself.
 We are here to help you.
+Wondering how much your case could be worth?
+See examples of top car accident settlements in PA and top slip & fall settlements in PA to get an idea of what some injury cases are worth.